Here are some examples of Information Technology Jobs in Criminal Justice. Follow along to learn more about this career.

 The average yearly pay for cybercrime prevention specialists is between $40,000 and $60,000.
-Exact annual wages differ greatly on many aspects, such as location and education.
+Exact annual wages differ greatly in many aspects, such as location and education.

-To work in cybersecurity or related computer field, individuals must complete specialized education in information technology, computer security, or other related area.
+To work in cybersecurity or related computer fields, individuals must complete specialized education in information technology, computer security, or another related area.
 These programs provide instruction on various types of networks and common network security protocols.

 The median pay for cybersecurity professionals is around $80,000 per year, with the highest 10 percent making more than $117,000 annually.

 Students who are interested in pursuing security jobs should consider working as gaming surveillance officers.
 These individuals specifically work for casinos and other gaming establishments to protect the property, staff, and patrons.
 They ensure the establishment is operating smoothly and they monitor suspicious activities, like cheating.
 Gaming surveillance officers enforce gaming laws and make sure all individuals follow the rules and regulations of the facility.